Best Sony cameras for any photographer

 A note about Sony A-mount DSLRs

 If you haven’t looked closely at Sony’s lineup lately, you may have missed the fact that Sony has stopped selling its A-mount DSLR cameras.
-Sony used a somewhat unique system for its DSLRs.
-They employed a translucent mirror that didn’t flip up and down every you took a picture.
+Sony used a somewhat system for its DSLRs.
+They employed a translucent mirror that didn’t flip up and down every time you took a picture.
 As a result, you could get some of the benefits you’d expect out of a mirrorless camera in a true DSLR.
 They were innovative, excellent, and generally very cool.
 They couldn’t keep up with their mirrorless counterparts when it comes to usability, however.

 Choosing your lenses